 Bathroom Shower Tile Repair

 Unless your family has very unusual hygiene habits, your shower tile will not have to stand up to wear and tear from heavy shoe traffic.
-However, it does face stresses of its own.
-The most important of these is the fact that it is subjected to large amounts of moisture.
+However, it does face stresses of its own, especially large amounts of moisture.
 Prompt repair of tiles that are cracked or loose is essential, not only for the sake of your bathroom's appearance but also to keep water out of places where you absolutely don't want it -- your shower wall or subfloor.

 Repair and Seal Shower Tile Grout